techdivision/import-cli-simple/UPGRADE-4.0.0.md

 ## Moved Classes

-While adding addional functionality, e. g. the extenden URL handling, it has been necessary to migrate some classes from the professional to the community edition.
+While adding addional functionality, e. g. the extended URL handling, it has been necessary to migrate some classes from existing libraries to another ones or to new libraries.

 ### techdivision/import > techdivision/import-serializer